google/WebFundamentals/src/_langs/en/fundamentals/performance/critical-rendering-path/render-tree-construction.markdown

     - Paint is the last step that takes in the final render tree and renders the pixels to the screen.
 notes:
   hidden:
     - "As a brief aside, note that 'visibility: hidden' is different from 'display: none'.
-The former makes the element invisible, but the element is still occupies space in the layout (i.e. it's rendered as an empty box), whereas the latter (display: none) removes the element entirely from the render tree such that the element is invisible and is not part of layout."
+The former makes the element invisible, but the element still occupies space in the layout (i.e. it's rendered as an empty box), whereas the latter (display: none) removes the element entirely from the render tree such that the element is invisible and is not part of layout."
 ---
 {% wrap content%}